TheDataGuild/mind-palace/v1/README.md

 ## Known shortcomings

-- dirty data, e.g. police and policeman should be the same Character node
-- erroneous relations (false positives), e.g. `(dupin)-[:BELONGS_TO]->(sailor)` doesn't make sense at all
-- missing relations (false negatives), e.g. `(bodies)-[:BELONGS_TO]->(mother)` is missing
+The current text-to-graph pipeline has the following shortcomings:

+- Dirty data: There are some inconsistencies in the data, such as the entity "police" and "policeman" being treated as two different nodes.
+- Erroneous relations: Some of the relations in the graph are incorrect, such as the relation `(dupin)-[:BELONGS_TO]->(sailor)`, which does not make sense.
+- Missing relations: Some of the necessary relations are missing, such as the relation `(bodies)-[:BELONGS_TO]->(mother)`.
-- large quantity of errors
+- Large quantity of errors: There are a large number of errors in the graph.
-- lack of source reference, see [ticket](https://github.com/TheDataGuild/mind-palace/issues/2)
+- Lack of source reference: See [ticket](https://github.com/TheDataGuild/mind-palace/issues/2)

 ## Next Step Ideas

-### Divide and conquer
+Here are some ideas for how to improve the quality of the text-to-graph pipeline:

+- Measure quality: We need to develop a way to measure the quality of a text-to-graph pipeline.
+This will allow us to compare different approaches and identify the best one.
-break down into smaller steps and optimize the pipeline piece by piece
+- Divide and conquer: We can break down the pipeline into smaller steps and optimize each step individually.
+This will make it easier to identify and correct errors.

-### Step back into more simplistic, more deterministic models

-e.g. NER + co-occurrence only graph
+- Step back: We can step back to more simplistic, more deterministic models.
+For example, we could use NER (named entity recognition) and co-occurrence only graph.

-### Fine-tune/LoRA a *-property-graph LLM

-akin to `gpt-instruction` tuning, can we do something similar here?
+- Fine-tune/LoRA a text-to-property-graph LLM: Similar to how a foundational model is fine-tuned for instructions, or chat, or domain specific tasks.